tinymce/tinymce-docs/plugins/drive.md

 The URL format for each file is `https://drive.tiny.cloud/1/{your-api-key}/{uuid}` and gets generated when a file is uploaded.
 If you move or rename a file, it will still have the same unique URL, so the restructuring of your files using Drive won't affect where they are being used.
 However, deleting a file will mark the URL as being unused, and the URL will not continue to work.

+## User specific root

+It's common that you want to be able to have user specific paths so that each user within your system gets it's own directory.
+This can be done by setting the `https://claims.tiny.cloud/drive/root` custom jwt claim to a path within your tiny drive account.
+This path will automatically be constructured when the user is accessing drive using a jwt key with that claim.
+The user only be able to see and manage files within that root.